-Janssen CarePath provides the additional support you may need to help you get started with PREZISTA® treatment, once your doctor has prescribed it for you.
-You can call a Janssen CarePath Coordinator at 877-CarePath (877-227-3728) or set up a Janssen CarePath Personal Account by clicking here.
+Janssen CarePath provides the additional support you may need to help you get started with PREZISTA® treatment, once you and your doctor have decided that PREZISTA® is right for you.
+You can call a Janssen CarePath Coordinator at 866-836-0114.

 Your Janssen CarePath Care Coordinator can: